gpuweb/gpuweb/design/ErrorHandling.md

 ### Recoverable errors in object creation

-A recoverable error is exposed as a `WebGPUObjectStatusQuery`.
+A recoverable error is exposed as a `GPUObjectStatusQuery`.

 ```
 // (Exact form/type subject to change.)
-typedef Promise<WebGPUObjectStatus> WebGPUObjectStatusQuery;
+typedef Promise<GPUObjectStatus> GPUObjectStatusQuery;

-typedef (WebGPUBuffer or WebGPUTexture) StatusableObject;
+typedef (GPUBuffer or GPUTexture) StatusableObject;

-partial interface WebGPUDevice {
+partial interface GPUDevice {
-    WebGPUObjectStatusQuery getObjectStatus(StatusableObject object);
+    GPUObjectStatusQuery getObjectStatus(StatusableObject object);
 };
 ```

 A concrete example: When creating a buffer, the following logic applies:

- - `createBuffer` returns a `WebGPUBuffer` object `buffer` immediately.
+ - `createBuffer` returns a `GPUBuffer` object `buffer` immediately.
- - A `WebGPUObjectStatusQuery` can be obtained by calling `device.getObjectStatus(buffer)`.
+ - A `GPUObjectStatusQuery` can be obtained by calling `device.getObjectStatus(buffer)`.
-   At a later time, that query resolves to a `WebGPUObjectStatus` that is one of:
+   At a later time, that query resolves to a `GPUObjectStatus` that is one of:
     - Creation succeeded (`"valid"`).
     - Creation encountered a recoverable error (`"out-of-memory"`).
-      (The application can then choose to retry a smaller allocation of a *new* `WebGPUBuffer`.)
+      (The application can then choose to retry a smaller allocation of a *new* `GPUBuffer`.)
     - Creation encountered another type of error out of the control of the application (`"invalid"`).

 Regardless of any recovery efforts the application makes, if creation fails, the resulting object is invalid (and subject to error propagation).

-Checking the status of a `WebGPUBuffer` or `WebGPUTexture` is **not** required.
+Checking the status of a `GPUBuffer` or `GPUTexture` is **not** required.
 It is only necessary if an application wishes to recover from recoverable errors such as out of memory.
 (If it does, it is responsible for avoiding using the invalid object.)

 ## Open Questions and Considerations

- - WebGPU could guarantee that objects such as `WebGPUQueue` and `WebGPUFence` can never be errors.
+ - WebGPU could guarantee that objects such as `GPUQueue` and `GPUFence` can never be errors.
-   If this is true, then the only synchronous API that needs special casing is buffer mapping, where `mapping` is always `null` for an invalid `WebGPUBuffer`.
+   If this is true, then the only synchronous API that needs special casing is buffer mapping, where `mapping` is always `null` for an invalid `GPUBuffer`.

  - Should developers be able to self-impose a memory limit (in order to emulate lower-memory devices)?
    Should implementations automatically impose a lower memory limit (to improve portability)?

- - To help developers, `WebGPULogEntry.reason` could contain some sort of "stack trace" and could take advantage of debug name of objects if that's something that's present in WebGPU.
+ - To help developers, `GPULogEntry.reason` could contain some sort of "stack trace" and could take advantage of debug name of objects if that's something that's present in WebGPU.
    For example:

    ```